-When you meet to discuss a problem, it’s important to address both the factual aspects (what’s happening and what needs to change) and the emotional aspects (how the parties feel about the issue and what will make them feel satisfied).
+When you meet to resolve problems with your condo association, it’s important to address both the factual aspects (what’s happening and what needs to change) and the emotional aspects (how the parties feel about the issue and what will make them feel satisfied).

 Important Steps for Residents

 Whether you just received a letter telling you about a fine or have been told you can’t remodel your unit the way you wanted, the first step is to stop and take a breath.
 Your immediate response is going to set the tone for the ensuing encounter.
 The best way to start a conversation is with curiosity rather than anger.
 Write your response letter with this in mind.
 Ask neutral questions to help you better understand the board’s decision.

 Base any appeal on facts rather than your personal feelings, keeping in mind that the board members are bound to act in accordance with the COA bylaws and any applicable state laws to protect the interests of the association as a whole.
 If you don’t have a copy of the governing documents for your COA, obtain a copy and read through them.
 Ask for help if you can’t find a passage that specifically applies to your situation.
 Understand and follow the appeals process, documenting your steps along the way.
 If there are cases of other residents being treated differently under similar circumstances, make note of those as well.